 paper wall installation

-Tradition, domesticity, and sensuality of the female form are portrayed in a series of photographs of sculptures made of cloth, at once threadbare and luminous.
+Tradition, domesticity, and sensuality of the female form are portrayed in a wall installation and photographs of sculptures made of cloth, at once threadbare and luminous.
 The organic shapes reference the cultural history of being female, with beauty, purity, and ‘women’s work’ at the center.
 The perpetual story of the female condition is told through the white, woven shroud, chronicling topics from submission to solidarity, and making up the woven female landscape.

 woven female landscape, Rgb, 2020